panand1992/canvasfun/README.md

 4. User can drag an existing triangle

-5. Double click on any traingle will delete that triangle.
+5. Double click on any triangle will delete that triangle.